rbaker1776/matrix/README.md

 Provides a templated Matrix class for performing various matrix operations such as addition, subtraction, multiplication, division (by a scalar), and transposition.
 The Matrix class supports initialization from vectors, both 1D and 2D.

-Features
-Initialization: Create matrices from 1D or 2D vectors.
+Initialization: Create matrices from 1D or 2D vectors, or specify a size.

 Arithmetic Operations: Perform element-wise addition, subtraction, multiplication, and division.